aipress24/aipress24/README.md

     ```bash
     make run
     ```

-5**Open Your Browser**:
+5. **Open Your Browser**:
    Open your browser and go to `http://localhost:5000` to see the application in action.

 ### Third party libraries & services